Nikki Haley 2024 presidential campaign: Post-announcement

-Haley hosted speaking events in Iowa and New Hampshire during her first week as a candidate.
+Haley spent the first months of her campaign mostly in Iowa and New Hampshire, which are two states with early primary election dates.
+By May 19, 2023, she had held 22 events in Iowa.

 Her first post-launch event was held the day after her Charleston event on February 16 in Exeter, New Hampshire.
-She was introduced by former Republican Senate candidate, Gen. Don Bolduc (R-NH).
+She was introduced by former Republican Senate candidate Don Bolduc.
 Bolduc endorsed Haley on Twitter the same day.

 In March 2023, Haley spoke at two major competing conservative conferences: the Conservative Political Action Conference (CPAC) and a private donor event held by the Club for Growth.
-Haley is one of two Republican active or potential candidates to attend both, while most other candidates (both announced and speculated) have chosen one event or the other.
-Trump only appeared at CPAC after not being invited by the Club.
-Ron DeSantis, Florida's governor and suspected presidential candidate, declined to attend CPAC in favor of the Club's event.
-This split in attendance among high-profile Republican officials makes Haley's double appearance notable.
-It has been considered a display of Haley's effort to appeal to the two major factions of the Republican party.
+Haley was one of two Republican active or potential candidates to attend both, while most other candidates (both announced and speculated) chose one event or the other.
+Trump only appeared at CPAC after not being invited by the club.
+Ron DeSantis, Florida's governor who would later enter the presidential race, declined to attend CPAC in favor of the club's event.
+This split in attendance among high-profile Republican officials made Haley's double appearance notable.
+It was considered a display of Haley's effort to appeal to the two major factions of the Republican party.

+On April 26, Haley went on Fox News, stating, "I think we can all be very clear and say with a matter of fact that if you vote for Joe Biden, you really are counting on a President [Kamala] Harris because the idea that he would make until 86 years old is not something that I think is likely."
+White House Deputy Press Secretary Andrew Bates noted the comment: "As you know, we don't directly respond to campaigns from here.
+But honestly, I forgot she was running."

+On June 3, Haley spoke at the annual Roast and Ride fundraiser hosted by Senator Joni Ernst, where she called for "a new generational leader".
+The following day, Haley participated in a CNN town hall, where she criticized Trump for his support of the January 6 United States Capitol attack rioters and pledged her support for the eventual winner of the primary.
+During the town hall, Haley also said, "How are we supposed to get our girls used to the fact that biological boys are in their locker rooms?
+And then they wonder why a third of our teenage girls seriously contemplated suicide last year."
+Rex Huppke of USA Today criticized the comment as showing that Haley "doesn't care enough about high rates of suicide among teenage girls to take the matter seriously, and she's more than willing to stigmatize transgender youth, who face even higher rates of suicide."
+The town hall drew in 562,000 viewers, 83% lower than the one CNN hosted with Trump the previous month, which had 3.3 million viewers.